top of page

 In paragraph 11, besides talking about the sick, Pope Francis also talks about healthcare workers.
 Why does he say we should show them gratitude?

-The recent pandemic showed just how “precarious” the conditions of healthcare workers can be.
+The pandemic showed just how precarious the conditions of healthcare workers can be.
 What concrete actions can we take as a society to increase their safety and hope?

 Suggested Activity:

-• Think about a caring nurse, a cheerful medical receptionist, an upbeat optician or dental hygienist, a gentle phlebotomist, or some other healthcare worker who has brightened your day by the way they have cared for you.
+• Think about a caring nurse, a cheerful medical receptionist, an upbeat optician or dental hygienist, a gentle phlebotomist, or another healthcare worker who has brightened your day by the way they have cared for you.
 Say a prayer of thanks for them and ask God to renew their hope in their profession.
-Then send them a thank-you letter or card or email.
+Then send them a thank-you message.
 You can also let their boss know how much you appreciate them.
-Feel free to do the same for a doctor, but don’t leave out the assistants who make a huge difference but are so often unseen.
+You can do the same for a doctor, but don’t leave out the assistants who make a huge difference but are so often unseen.

 How can we emulate, in our own small ways, those who give their lives in service to others?

-Who is someone you know who is sick and would be encouraged by a card, an email, a call, or a visit from you?
-Listen for who God brings to your heart and take a step to show them God’s love and your caring heart.
+Do you know someone who is sick and would appreciate a note, call, or visit?
+What is one step you can take to show them God’s love and your caring heart?

 Suggested Activity: